 The handle can also be adjusted through a range of 30cm from the horizontal to suit the height of the user and this makes the trolley much more comfortable to manouevre with the controls at the right level for your hands.

 The numbering on the coloured clips is not the most stylish feature but it does help guide you through the order in which you fold the trolley for the first few goes until you get the hang of it (see the video below).
-The trolley comes in a black version (above) or an alpine white version.
+The trolley frame on the standard model comes in a black version or an alpine white version.

 Once folded there is a clever fabric lifting strap for you to pick up the M1 Pro to put it in your car, which is a good example of the attention to detail and thought that has gone into this design.

 Compared to the Motocaddy S range of trolleys, the M1 PRO is 40% or 37cm shorter when folded and that helps when transporting it.

 Given the compact claims I was concerned about the stability of the M1 PRO trolley, but the width of the wheelbase is pretty similar at just 3cm narrower than the S Series trolley on the left below.

 The battery tray is a little bit lower than the S-series and this lowers the centre of gravity to help the stability from the slightly narrower wheelbase.
 Taking it across a very sloping fairway it was as stable as any model in the market and you should not have any problems with this.